Malefic Traditional

 The Curses of Aquae Sulis

-A reexamination of the defixio (Defixiones Part 1)
+A reexamination of the defixio (Defixiones, Part 1)

 [property of] Emperor Hadrian Augustus

-And on the topic of this metal, and unexpectedly, I learned that the collection of defixiones at Bath is actually one of the largest yet found, and definitely one of the largest and most important in the archaeology of Roman Britain.
+And on the topic of this metal, and unexpectedly, I learned the collection of defixiones at Bath is actually one of the largest yet found, and definitely one of the largest and most important in the archaeology of Roman Britain.

-Defixiones, sometimes called curse tablets, are sheets of lead varying greatly in size, with the smallest around 1×1¾ inches and the largest 4¾×10¼ inches (Roughly 2.5×4.4/ 12.1×26.1 cm).
+Defixiones, sometimes called curse tablets, are sheets of lead varying in size, with the smallest around 1×1¾ inches and the largest 4¾×10¼ inches (roughly 2.5×4.4/ 12.1×26.1 cm).
 These sheets were typically inscribed and sometimes drawn on, then folded or crumpled, sometimes with a lock of hair or other component enclosed within, and sometimes pierced with nails.

 In short, it was a great opportunity to return to the topic.

-Looking backwards a bit, the continuity from Greek κατάδεσμοι (katadesmoi, singular katadesmos) is clear.
-Matthew Dickie examines the attitudes of Tacitus toward various forms of magic shown in his Annals, finding:¹
+Matthew Dickie examines the attitudes of Tacitus toward various forms of magic shown in his Annals, finding:³

 Tacitus conspicuously does not like foreign cults.
 Yet his disdain for foreign religious practice significantly does not extend to the cults of the Greeks; they are treated with respect and are not dismissed as externae superstitiones as are Egyptian rites and the religious practices of the Celts, Germans, Jews and Christians.